MASLAB/kitbot-how-to/README.md

 To connect the servo, install the servo connector directly onto the servo pins, matching brown to black, red to red, and orange to yellow.

-### Switch connection
+### Digital pins connection
-Raven has 5 switches that gets connected to ground (GND) when closed.
-Each switch port is made of a row of [your team's favorite colors](#switch-pins).
-The left side of the port is connected to ground.
-The right side is as followed from top to bottom:
+Raven has 5 digital pins that pair with ground pins.
+Each digital port is made of a row of [your team's favorite colors](#switch-pins) and ground.
+The right side of the port is all connected to ground.
+The left side is as followed from top to bottom:

 <center>